NixOS/nix/doc/manual/source/release-notes/rl-2.35.md

   Per-frame compression now uses up to 4 worker threads.
 For zstd this is the new default: the [`parallel-compression`](@docroot@/store/types/http-binary-cache-store.md#store-http-binary-cache-store-parallel-compression) store setting defaults to `true` when `compression=zstd` (it remains `false` for other compression algorithms like `xz`).
   Set `?parallel-compression=false` to opt out.

+- The derivation build scheduler memory usage reduction and performance improvements [#15611](https://github.com/NixOS/nix/pull/15611) [#15695](https://github.com/NixOS/nix/pull/15695)

+  Memory usage of the derivation build scheduler has been improved to allow more state sharing.
+  Inefficiencies leading to quadratic complexity of scheduling build/substitution jobs have been addressed.
+  Scheduling resources are allocated more sparingly and freed earlier to reduce peak consumption.

+  These improvements amount to ~2-8x less `nix-daemon` memory usage for typical workloads and more in larger derivation graphs, not accounting for short-lived allocations used during substitution.

+  Notably, the current architecture of the build scheduler gets proportionally slower on Linux with larger heaps as derivation "builder" processes are `fork`-ed directly from the Nix process, which blocks the builder event loop for the duration of the `fork`.
+Thus, smaller heap of `nix-daemon` translates into faster build startups.

 ## Bug fixes